aimms/documentation/webui/quick-start.rst

 Using widget actions and page actions
 -------------------------------------

-The actions performed above using buttons may also be executed using widget actions or page actions.
+The same actions performed above using buttons may also be executed using the WebUI functionalities for widget actions or page actions.

 For example, for the UnitCostsData widget the action for modifying unit costs may be configured by specifying an appropriate string parameter UnitCostsWidgetAction in the Widget Actions section of the widget Settings: